-The Sub-Advisor may not be able to identify a sufficient number of investments in Flow-Through Shares to fully invest the Available Funds by December 31, 2023, and, therefore, capital may be returned to Limited Partners and Limited Partners may be unable to claim anticipated deductions from income for income tax purposes.
-In such event, the tax advantages available to Limited Partners will be reduced accordingly.
+The Sub-Advisor may not be able to identify a sufficient number of investments in Flow-Through Shares to fully invest the Available Funds by December 31, 2024 and, therefore, capital may be returned to Limited Partners and Limited Partners may be unable to claim anticipated deductions from income for income tax purposes.
+In addition, for holders of Québec Class Units, the Sub Advisor may not be able to identify a sufficient number of investments in Flow-Through Shares of Resource Issuers with activities primarily in the Province of Québec.
+In such events, the tax advantages available to Limited Partners will be reduced accordingly.

-To obtain the tax advantages for Limited Partners as described herein, the Partnership is required to enter into Share Purchase Agreements with Resource Issuers in respect of the Available Funds by December 31, 2023.
-No assurance can be given that there will be a sufficient number of Resource Issuers willing to enter into such agreements on or before December 31, 2023.
-The Manager will cause to be returned to each Limited Partner by April 30, 2024 such Limited Partner's pro rata share of the Available Funds that have not been committed by the Partnership to purchase Flow-Through Shares and other securities, if any, of Resource Issuers prior to January 1, 2024, except to the extent that such funds are expected to be used to finance the operations of the Partnership or repay indebtedness, including indebtedness that is a limited-recourse amount.
+To obtain the tax advantages for Limited Partners as described herein, the Partnership is required to enter into Share Purchase Agreements with Resource Issuers in respect of the Available Funds by December 31, 2024.
+No assurance can be given that there will be a sufficient number of Resource Issuers willing to enter into such agreements on or before December 31, 2024.
+To the extent that the Partnership is unable to enter into Share Purchase Agreements in respect of the Available Funds of either the National Portfolio or the Québec Portfolio by such date, the Available Funds of such Portfolio not invested will be returned pro rata to the Limited Partners invested in such Portfolio.
+The Manager will cause to be returned to each Limited Partner by April 30, 2025 such Limited Partner's pro rata share of the Available Funds in respect of the applicable Portfolio that have not been committed by the Partnership to purchase Flow-Through Shares and other securities, if any, of Resource Issuers prior to January 1, 2025, except to the extent that such funds are expected to be used to finance the operations of the Partnership or repay indebtedness, including indebtedness that is a limited-recourse amount.
 In such event, the tax advantages available to Limited Partners will be reduced accordingly.